 Archbishop Sako stressed the importance of Christians in the Middle East, citing their history in the region dating back to apostolic times, long before Islam’s arrival.
 He noted Christians’ culture, their high level of education, their work in business, their “spirit of cooperation” and their institutions such as schools, hospitals, orphanages, and homes for the elderly.

 Efforts to repress Christians or to encourage them to flee is “a great crime” against them and “a big loss for Muslims,” he said, calling for an end to the “mortal exodus” of Christians from the Middle East, due to threats including war, a lack of security, “extremist political Islam” and organized crime.

-“Because we are all created by God, each of us carries a heritage that profoundly links us all,” he said.
+“We Christians are trying to remain in our homelands because we are committed to love each other,” the archbishop explained, stressing the need for religious unity in the quest for peace.“Because we are all created by God, each of us carries a heritage that profoundly links us all,” he said.